gamemanual0/gm0/source/docs/awards/award-types.rst

     eligible for this award.
     Entries must describe how the Team arrived at their solution.

-Be aware that even though the awards description says “out of the box” and therefore the emcee at your event will say that,
-FTC Team 7244 is not guaranteed the Innovate award.

-For presenting for this award, do your best to sell a few innovative parts, and be prepared to choose the most innovative part of your robot, as that is a common question judges ask.
+For presenting for this award, do your best to sell a few innovative parts, and be prepared to explain the most innovative part of your robot, as that is a common question judges ask.

 Design Award
 ------------

-The Design award is one of the robot awards for mainly the hardware of the robot.
+The Design award is one of the robot awards that primarily focuses on the hardware aspect of the robot.
 It is for robots that are both functional, aesthetic, and use good design practices, including CAD.
-For winning the Design award, it’s recommended your team uses CAD and designs the robot before it is built, with engineering notebook entries about the development of the robot.
+For winning the Design award, it’s recommended your team uses CAD and designs the robot before it is built, with engineering notebook entries about the development of the robot through iterations of the engineering design process.
-While functionality is what most teams focus on, the Design award also takes into account aesthetic, and most judges will generally be turned off by an ugly robot for this award (no cardboard on the robot!), so make sure your robot looks presentable.
+While functionality is what most teams focus on, the Design award also takes into account aesthetics, and most judges will generally be turned off by an ugly robot for this award (no cardboard on the robot!), so make sure your robot looks presentable.